The Succulent Plant Page goes to Families of Succulent Plants goes to

 Delosperma brunnthaleri Schwantes 1933

-This species makes a freely-branching 16in tall sub-shrub with grey-green leaves, slightly pubescent especially leaf margins and tips.
+This species makes a freely-branching 16in tall sub-shrub with succulent grey-green leaves, slightly pubescent especially leaf margins and tips.
 The purple flowers have pale pink stamens with yellow anthers.

 Native to Uitenhage, South Africa.